vasile007/java-hibernate-crud-application/README.md

 Employee Management System
 Project Description
-This project is an Employee Management System built using Java, Spring Boot, Hibernate, and MySQL.
+This project is an Employee Management System built using Java, Hibernate, and MySQL.
 The application allows users to perform CRUD (Create, Read, Update, Delete) operations on employee records.
 It is a simple, database-driven application that allows users to add, update, delete, and view employee details.

 Technologies Used
 Java: The core language used for development.